Why is cleaning the washing machine important?

 Cleaning the washing machine - essential issues

 Just rinsing the washing machine with a cleaning solution might be not enough.
-One must pay attention to each and every part of the appliance.
+One must pay attention to each part of the appliance.
 The most important components are:

-- Filters - usually they are located in the front of the machine.
+- Filters - they are usually located in the front of the machine.
 You should check it for small objects that often get caught in there.
-Small parts of garment, such as socks also often get in the filters.
-After cleaning it carefully, rinse it with clean water and put it back in its place.
+Small clothing elements such as socks also often get in there.
+After cleaning it thoroughly, rinse with clean water and put it back in its place.

-- Detergent drawer - in this place mould is very likely to grow.
-If the washing machine was not cleaned for a very long time, the drawer should be removed from its socket and thoroughly scrubbed.
-It is best to use a sponge and an appropriate cleaning product, or soda.
+- Detergent drawers - this spot is very likely to grow mold.
+If the washing machine has not been cleaned for a very long time, the drawer should be removed from its socket and thoroughly scrubbed.
+It is best to use a sponge and a cleaning product (a cleaner or soda).
 Apart from the drawer, the socket itself should be cleaned as well.

 - Seal and other rubber parts - those components are the most susceptible for damage from water.
 In front load types the most filth residues can be found under the door seal, therefore it should be cleaned regularly.
 The aforementioned paste made of vinegar and baking soda will be perfect for this purpose.
-Using it makes cleaning easy and quick.
+It makes cleaning quick and easy.

-The above parts are most prone to filth, scale and mould growth, therefore they need careful attention.
-Routinely cleaning the washing machine and its components will prevent major issues with the device in the future.
+The mentioned parts are most prone to filth, scale and mold growth, therefore they need careful attention.
+Routine cleaning of the washing machine and its components prevents major issues with the device in the future.

 How to clean the washing machine - cleaning tools

-Cleaning the washing machine should be performed regularly.
-This important activity increases durability of the device and makes it more efficient.
-Routinely cleansed washing machine will wash the laundry better, making it fresh and pleasant-smelling.
-Natural cleaners are definitely worth the effort.
-They are highly effective and do not cost much.
+When choosing a washing machine cleaner, consider natural methods.
+They are highly effective and cheap.
 Soda, vinegar and citric acid can be found in almost every household.
 Using them is an easy way to take care of your washing machine and guarantee its long-lasting performance.

 📍 Cleaning the washing machine with vinegar - in what temperature?